ghchinoy/eldamo-build/README.md

 ## Use the Gradle Image

-There are a variety of gradle tasks (use `gradle tasks` to see them all
+There are a variety of gradle tasks (use `gradle tasks` to see them all).

-The instance below shows how to use `jettyRunWar` which is the primary web-serving application
+The instance below shows how to use `jettyRunWar` which is the primary web-serving application.

 Other useful tasks are: